 Huron Perth District Stroke Centre

-The Huron Perth Healthcare Alliance – Stratford General Hospital site
+Perth Healthcare Alliance-Stratford General Hospital site is the designated

 Patients who are having signs of a stroke are brought to Stratford